 KPE uses a one-time programmable fuse that signifies whether the Samsung Android device has ever booted into an unapproved state.
 This fuse is set when the Trusted Boot process detects that non-approved components are being used, or if certain critical security features such as Security Enhancements (SE) for Android are disabled.
 When the fuse is set, the following security measures take place:

-- Device Health Attestation checks fail. - KPE Keystore removes the cryptographic keys used by SDP, preventing access to data marked as "sensitive". - KPE Workspace/Work profile no longer operates, preventing access to the secure enterprise apps and "protected" data within.
+- Device Health Attestation checks fail. - The device requires reset to wipe the data after detection of unofficial software components. - Work profile no longer operates, preventing access to the secure enterprise apps and "protected" data within.